 Do Some Brain Storming

 Write, or type out, a long list of all the interesting, catchy and attention-getting names you can possibly think of, that are directly related to whatever your blog will be about.
 Save your list in some form, and then add to it whenever you think of a cool new name.
-You can type it out on your computer, or jot down ideas on the backs of envelopes – it doesn’t matter how you do it, just to do list beardo it – make a record of all your ideas before you forget them.
+You can type it out on your computer, or jot down ideas on the backs of envelopes – it doesn’t matter how you do it, just do it – make a record of all your ideas before you forget them.

 Don’t worry if they sound silly, or you think “Someone must have already thought of that one” – just get all your ideas down in whatever format you like.
 Then, when you don’t feel like ‘working’ on your blog, or you are half watching the TV, start plugging your names into the Domain name search box and see if you can strike gold.